Chicago World Music Chorus

 Mollie Stone, Music Director

 Again this season, the Department of Music will partner with the Chicago World Music Chorus to provide an additional opportunity for choral singing at the University.
 Under the joint direction of Mollie Stone (Director of the University of Chicago Chorus and Women’s Ensemble) and Patty Cuyler, this innovation, non-auditioned world music choir is open to members of the University of Chicago community as well as to all interested Chicago-area singers.
 The CWMC performs authentic choral music from across the globe, embracing many of the world’s most powerful harmony singing traditions – including those from South Africa, the Republic of Georgia, Corsica, Bulgaria, Scandinavia, Latin America, the United States, Western Europe, and more.
 The ensemble rehearses once a month on the University of Chicago campus, and presents an informal concert at the end of the season.
-For more information: http://www.chicagoworldmusic.org/
+For more information, visit www.chicagoworldmusic.org.

-Guild of Carillonneurs
+Guild of Carillonists

 A Cappella Ensembles on Campus